BPLIM/Tools/ados/General/mdata/mdata_userguide.md

     File metafile2.xlsx saved

 Now that we have two Excel files with metadata, we are going to compare them.
-The files under comparison should be specified in options **oldfile** and **newfile**.
+The files under comparison should be specified in options **f1** and **f2**.
 The report is saved in an Excel file.
 The user may use option **export** to specify the name of this file, or it defaults to *metacmp.xlsx*.

 ```stata